eatcodeplay/obsidian-simple-banner/README.md

 ### Latest Update: `v0.3.0`:

 * **New feature:** Show a Date/Time in your Banner.
 [See the update video below](#features-demo-v030) for more information.
-* **Full refactor:** Future proofing the code for better performance, while still remaining fast and small.
+* **Full refactor:** Future proofing the code for future enhancements, while still remaining fast and small.
 * **Settings UX/UI improvements:** Helping you navigate through the options jungle a bit more easily.
 * Added a full [CSS snippet example](https://github.com/eatcodeplay/obsidian-simple-banner/blob/main/examples/snippets.css) for all you customization nerds ❤️